glouw/openempire/README.md

 ## Running

-To test the client-server model, run:
+Once the trial version of Age of Empires 2 (the original, not the Conquerors!) has been installed, you may test the client-server model with the test bash script:

     ./test.sh